DPDK/dpdk/doc/guides/nics/mlx5.rst

 which will delay a while to let Rx queue empty, then disable host shaper.

-Let's assume we have a simple BlueField 2 setup: port 0 is uplink, port 1 is VF representor.
+Let's assume we have a simple BlueField-2 setup: port 0 is uplink, port 1 is VF representor.
 Each port has 2 Rx queues.
 To control traffic from the host to the Arm device,